wixplosives/stylable-examples/README.md

 - The project includes multiple themes: `Basic`, `Dark` and `Gentle`.
 Achieved by overriding the project variables and specifically customizing pieces of UI to the desired result

 ### Components Library
-This projects demonstrates a way of creating a Stylable component library.
+This project demonstrates a method of creating a Stylable component library.

 #### Example highlights
 - Generic demo components (`Button`, `ImageView`, `Menu` and `Card`) written using a common `project.st.css` file, creating a unified look for the library